A General Blue-Shift Phenomenon

 \section{Introduction}

-In chromatic homotopy theory, blue-shift is a well-known phenomenon.
-The study of this phenomenon is a widely concerned and extremely active area in algebraic topology.
+Chromatic homotopy theory studies a filtration of the stable homotopy category when localized at a prime $p$, and this filtration is closely related to a complete invariant, the height of formal group laws, for classifying formal group laws over a field of characteristic $p$.
+At filtration $0$, one sees rational cohomology theory related to the additive formal group law.
+At filtration up to $1$, one sees real or complex $K$-theory related to the multiplicative formal group law.
+At filtration up to $2$, one sees topological modular forms related to a formal group law arising from a generalized Weierstrass equation.
+Generally in filtration up to $n$, one sees $n$-th Johnson--Wilson theory $E(n)$; the intermediate filtrations see the $n$-th Morava $K$-theory $K(n)$, this giving the layers between $E(n-1)$ and $E(n)$.
+In the limit, one sees mod $p$ cohomology theory related to a formal group law of height infinity.

+This paper is concerned with a phenomenon in which cohomology theories of lower height arise from theories of higher height: the blue-shift phenomenon in Tate cohomology.
 Roughly speaking, for a finite group $G$, applying the categorical $G$-fixed point functor $(-)^G$ for the \textit{classical} \textit{Tate} \textit{construction} $t_{G}({\rm inf}^G_{e}(E))$\footnote{This is in the sense of Greenlees--May \cite{GM95}, see also Section \ref {Mot} for details.} of a non-equivariant $v_n$-\textit{periodic}\footnote{Usually $v_n$-periodic means that $v_n$ is a unit in the homotopy ring $\pi_*(E)$, but in this paper, we choose a less restrictive definition due to Hovey \cite{Ho95}, see also Definition \ref{De1}.} spectrum $E$, one obtains a new spectrum $t_{G}({\rm inf}^G_{e}(E))^G$.
 The blue-shift results obtained by far abounds, we summarise various blue-shift phenomena into the following conjecture. \begin{Conj}[$\mathbf{Classical}$ $\mathbf{blue}$-$\mathbf{shift}$ $\mathbf{phenomenon}$] $t_{G}({\rm inf}^G_{e}(E))^G$ is $v_{n-s_{G;E}}$-periodic for some positive integer $s_{G;E}$.
 To make Tate vanishing results fit into this framework, especially when $s_{G;E}>n$, the $v_{n-s_{G;E}}$-periodic ring spectrum denotes the contractible spectrum $*$.
 We call $s_{G;E}$ \textit{blue}-\textit{shift} \textit{number}. \end{Conj}